Diamonds in the Ruff

 You aren't limited to "only the safe kibble" which won't be motivating enough to interest your dog highly distracting or stressful situations.
 Dog food kibble can be fine when training at home or for incredibly easy-to-motivate dogs, but it won't be enough in distracting or concerning environments.

 Dogs who have upset stomachs are often upset dogs.
 Even if you fed them nothing but their regular brand of dog food, stress can cause loose stool.
 In the exciting class environment or when competing with the sights and smells of the real world, your dog will be more interested in real cubed meat, soft-moist treats or canned foods that are calorie dense with high moisture content.
 These will work much better in the face of high level distractions in the real world than boring, old, dry, dog cereal.
-High value, highly desirable rewards are essential for worried, fearful and excitable dogs, as Adrenalin and stress chemicals suppress appetite.
+High value, highly desirable rewards are essential to help form new and positive associations for worried, fearful and excitable dogs Adrenalin and stress chemicals suppress appetite and sometimes 'get things moving' in the intestines.
+You may find as your dog acclimates and relaxes, his digestive tract will settle down, too.

 If your dog is on a special diet, purchase the canned version of what he can eat, and use a Go-Toob, camping food tube, or large plastic syringe.
-By squeezing out just a tiny "lick" you can limit how much of amazing high value reward and keep your hands clean when delivering it.
+By squeezing out just a tiny "lick" you can limit the quantity of amazing high value reward and keep your hands clean when delivering it.

-Pro-biotics can help your dog adjust to new foods as well as the excitement and stress of the classroom.
+Pro-biotics can help your dog adjust to new foods as well as lessen the effects of all the excitement and stress of the classroom.
+Ask your veterinarian!
 Prairie Dog Pet Mercantile carries a great brand of pro-biotic powder that you can add to your dog's meals.
+Making your own treats?
+You can add probiotic to the mix!

 Happy Howie!
 Dog food meat rolls are great high value options with limited ingredients that are often easy on the stomach and healthy options that dogs love.
 Check the label for anything that your dog is sensitive to, and choose a meat source you know your dog tolerates well.

+Too much of a good thing?
 A high rate of reinforcement is the key to successful training.
 The higher the value, the smaller each reward can be.
-This eliminates satiation and weight gain, as well as lessening the impact of the amount of food hitting the digestive tract.
-This is especially important for tiny breeds.
+This eliminates satiation and weight gain, as well as lessening the impact of the total amount of food hitting the digestive tract.
+This is especially important for tiny breeds - think lentil sized bits!
 Whatever you add during training should be subtracted from his bowl at meal time.
+Be aware that variety is key.
+A tiny bit of low-fat string cheese that comprises about 10% or less of your treat mix is fine.
+A pound of cheddar is not!

 Make your own.
 You can also use the canned version of a special diet as a base for baking your own high-value "training brownies" using ingredients your dog can handle.
 Use the safe "binder" in your dog's dry kibble, such as rice flour to thicken the canned food as needed Press into a non-stick brownie pan and bake on low temperature until it is the consistency you want.
 Cube and refrigerate.